topwaye/morse/README.md

 To summarise, one monopolizes an object.

-Locks may be based on this sleeping mechanism.
-You meet a lock, you go to sleep.
+You meet a lock based on this sleeping mechanism, you go to sleep.

+A lock is a mark, and this mark itself can be read and written indivisibly, which cannot be interrupted.

+In the range of a lock, executions are serialized, which can be interrupted in user area, which cannot be interrupted in kernel area, because kernel area serializes interrupts.

 Virtual machine memory layout is shown as follows: